JacksonBrown/mandy-console/README.md

 The Mandy Console is an all purpose console made as a control panel and productivity enhancer for the Linux command line.
 The Mandy Console comes with a growing variety of options (which can be viewed with “help”).
 All of the options so far have been programmed to further enhance the productivity of the Linux Administrator.
 Every option within the Mandy Console will be useful in Linux System Administration.

+### *Python version under development*

 #USAGE

-sudo bash mconsole.sh
-OR
-sudo bash /path/to/mconsole.sh
+`sudo bash mconsole.sh` OR `sudo bash /path/to/mconsole.sh`

+# BYE FAM
+:alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: :alien: